thisgirlElan/static-site-generator/README.md

 - uses Google Cloud Storage to upload and read files from

 ## 📋 App Preview
 - The welcome screen allows users to drag-and-drop or select a folder for site generation.
+If there were any preuploaded folders, a screen load/refresh would delete them but a new upload without reloading appends the files to the previously uploaded.

 <img src="https://user-images.githubusercontent.com/61628746/218320171-f0d8d543-36cc-47b2-a422-289d98a9bc7e.jpeg " height="50%" width="70%"/>